Logo Copyright © 2007 NCCG - All Rights Reserved

 "For there are three that bear witness in heaven, the Father, the Davar (Word), and the Ruach haQodesh (Holy Spirit), and these three are echad (one).
 And there are three that bear witness in earth."
 (1 Jn.5:7-8a, KJV).

-This text concerning the heavenly witnesses is not, howeverm contained in any Greek manuscript which was written earlier than the 15th century.
+This text concerning the heavenly witnesses is not, however, contained in any Aramaic or Syriac manuscript or any Greek manuscript which was written earlier than the 15th century.
 It is not cited by any of the Greek ecclesiastical writers, nor by any of the early Latin fathers, even when the subjects upon which they treat would naturally have led them to appeal to its authority.
-It is therefore evidently spurious and was first cited (though not as it now reads) by Vigilius Tapsensis, a Latin writer of no credit, in the latter end of the 5th century.
+It is therefore evidently spurious and was first cited (though not as it now reads) by Vigilius Tapsensis, a Latin writer of no credit, in the latter end of the 5th century [2].
 It is obvious that these verses were forged in order to bolster the emergent Trinity doctrine and are therefore rightly omitted from all modern versions.
-The interpolation is completely disjunctive with John's theme and has the effect of deflecting the reader away from understanding the import of the Johannine anointing.
+The interpolation is completely disjunctive with John's theme and has the effect of deflecting the reader away from understanding the importance of the Johannine anointing.
+[3]

 Continued in Part 4